COVID-19 Hits Some Health Care Workers With Pay Cuts And Layoffs

 Patient volume way down

 Atrius Health, the largest independent physician group in Massachusetts, says patient volume is down 75% since mid-March.
-It is temporarily closing offices, placing many non-clinical employees on furlough and withholding pay for those who remain.
+It is temporarily closing offices, placing many nonclinical employees on furlough and withholding pay for those who remain.
 The average withholding is 20%, and the company pledges that pay withheld will be returned.
-The lowest paid workers, those earning up to $55,000, are exempt.
+The lowest-paid workers, those earning up to $55,000, are exempt.

 "What we're trying to do is piece together a solution to get through the crisis and keep employed as many people as we can," said Atrius CEO Dr. Steve Strongwater.